Ghostish/Open3DSOT/README.md

 ### MM-Track (CVPR2022)
 **[[Paper]](http://arxiv.org/abs/2203.01730)**

-**MM-Track** is the first motion-centric tracker in LiDAR SOT, which robustly handles distractors and drastic appearance changes in the scenes.
+**MM-Track** is the first **motion-centric tracker** in LiDAR SOT, which robustly handles distractors and drastic appearance changes in complex driving scenes.
 Unlike previous methods, MM-Track is a **matching-free** two-stage tracker which localizes the targets by explicitly modeling the "relative target motion" among frames.

 <p align="center">
 <img src="figures/mmtrack.png" width="800"/>